 Feel like scoffing a whole jar of gherkins at 3am?
 You're not alone, pregnant women can get all sorts of weird and wonderful cravings.

-There are lots of theories as to why we have pregnancy cravings, but many experts believe we crave these odd tastes and smells because we're lacking, or trying to build up, particular vitamins and nutrients in our blood in order to keep the baby safe in the womb.
+Unusual cravings are a typical pregnancy symptom, but many experts believe we crave these odd tastes and smells because we're lacking, or trying to build up, particular vitamins and nutrients in our blood in order to keep the baby safe in the womb.

 We've taken a look at the top pregnancy cravings women can't get enough of and the reasons behind them.